5 Best Hotels Zihuatanejo – Intro

 See the 10 Best Ixtapa All Inclusive Resorts.

-The 5 Best Hotels Zihuatanejo
+The 5 Best Hotels in Zihuatanejo

 Fresh off an extensive renovation, the Thompson Hotel Zihuatanejo (formerly the Hotel Viceroy Zihuatanejo) is a beautiful full-scale luxury resort nestled into a tropical garden.